open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-Because template literals allow us to place any expression inside the curly braces, we can use ternary operators for quick conditional logic.
+Because template literals allow us to place any expression inside of the curly braces, we can use ternary operators for quick and easy conditional logic.

 You should now see three todo items on the screen and the first one is already finished.